systemctl — Control the systemd system and service manager

 Properties for units vary by unit type, so showing any unit (even a non-existent one) is a way to list properties pertaining to this type.
 Similarly, showing any job will list properties pertaining to all jobs.
 Properties for units are documented in systemd.unit(5), and the pages for individual unit types systemd.service(5), systemd.socket(5), etc.

-value of the property without the property name or "=
+value of the property without the property name or "=".
+Note that using

 To list all units installed in the file system, use the list-unit-files command instead.